• Skip to main content

 Dance at Halls des Sources, Vichy, France, a French spa town

 Time to par-tay!
-Tea dance with pained-looking husband in foreground
+Tea dance with pained-looking husband in foreground – Photo: Carol Perehudoff

 The Vichy spa-water-fuelled water dance begins

-By some amazing stroke of joy Mark agreed (obviously he’d been drinking too much spa water and his inhibitions were loose).
-We stood up and I gracefully began my one, two, three, four routine, but for some unidentified reason Mark launched into a kind of interpretive two-step dance that only went forwards and backwards.
+We stood up and I gracefully began my one, two, three, four routine.
+For some unidentified reason Mark launched into a kind of interpretive two-step dance that only went forwards and backwards.

-I had no idea what he was doing so I gamely continued with my one, two, three, fours while he rollicked on with his stacatto one two one twos.
+I had no idea what he was doing so I gamely continued with my one, two, three, fours while he rollicked on with his staccato one two one twos.
 We were like two bumper cars adrift in a sea of stormy spa water, endlessly crashing, rebounding and crashing again.

 Our Vichy spa demise part #1